My Day at

 The formal learning time is over, but I can stay in school for a while and spend the evening doing fun activities that interest, inspire, and strengthen me.

-The shuttle bus of Saulės Gojus brings my brother and sister from the countryside kindergarten back to the city.
+After a whole day spent at the countryside kindergarten, my brother and sister come back to the city.
 I did all my work at school, so I can spend the evening with my family and friends, or enjoying my hobbies.